wduan1025/fresh_watcher/README.md

 # Fresh Watcher
-Cannot find a delivery slot during COVID19 quanrantine?
+Cannot find an Amazon Fresh delivery slot during COVID19 quanrantine?
 Here's the chrome extension you want.

 ## Installation
 1. download this repository as zip